codeforamerica/jail-dashboard/data-sources.md

 ### People

-Individual records for people who are (/have been) in jail.
-Relatively static data that is unlikely to change as time passes or bookings are associated to a person.
+Individual records for people who are or have been in jail.
+This is relatively static data that is unlikely to change as time passes or bookings are associated to a person.
+We've included baseline data here, but other characteristics such as _education_, _occupation_, _language spoken_, or _military service status_ could be included if desired.

 Variable Name | Description | Example
 ------------- | ----------- | -------